konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

     $ mv m2k_collect cloud-foundry/
     ```

-2. Create a *plan* on how to transform your app to run on Kubernetes.
-In the *plan* phase, it is going to combine the runtime metadata (if present) with source artifacts and come up with a *plan*.
+2. Create a plan on how to transform the app to run on Kubernetes.
+In the plan phase, it is going to combine the runtime metadata (if present) with source artifacts and come up with a plan.

 Provide the path to the source directory (containing the source code and/or manifest files of CF application) using the `-s` flag.